-These can be hard to find in stock at the local hardware stores due to high demand.
+Due to high demand, these can be hard to find in stock at the local hardware stores.
 We were lucky enough to find one at Home Depot, but they are available online at Amazon for a similar price.

 The key with this tool is to use it on young weeds, before they can grow to be large with thick roots.
-If you are trying to tackle massive, overgrow weeds, the weeding hoe may not be up to the task.
-You just might end up with more blisters on your hand than it is worth.
+If you are trying to tackle massive, overgrow weeds, the weeding hoe (and your back) may not be up to the task.
+You just might end up with more blisters on your hands than it is worth.

 In short, keep on top of weeding the garden with this slicing tool and your job will be a lot easier throughout the season!

 3. Cover Soil With A Tarp